andrew-chapman-bc/MP2/README.md

 The user will no longer be able to send/recieve messages

 # Processes
-The processes can be found in the unicast directory
+The processes can be found in the TCP directory

-In tcpC.go is where the message is sent out to the server

-In tcpS.go is where the message is handled

 ### Shortcomings and Potential Improvemnts